If you're looking for our everyday banking section, you've come to the right place - we've recently renamed and revamped this section.

 From 28 February 2020, you shouldn’t write cheques as they may not be honoured by Kiwibank.
 From this date, we’ll also no longer accept cheque deposits and will stop providing bank cheques.

-There are a number of ways we can help you get prepared for this change including Stepping UP digital banking workshops, Kiwibank Tech Teas or our digital education hub.
+There are a number of ways we can help you get prepared for this change including Stepping UP digital banking workshops, Kiwibank Tech Teas or our digital support hub.
 We also created a handy list of frequently asked questions.

 Stopping our cheque service wasn't an easy decision to make.
 However, for the last five years the use of cheques at Kiwibank has been declining at a rate of 20% year-on-year as customers choose less expensive ways to pay.
 In fact, more than 99% of our customers' payments are via alternative methods.